DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 2) Configuring a full mesh of tunnels between many sites is a labor-intensive task

-Let’s look at each of the above solutions

 ---

 GRE over IPSec

 - GRE (GENERIC ROUTING ENCAPSULATION) creates tunnels like IPSec, however it does not encrypt the original packet, so it is not secure
 - However, it has the advantage of being able to encapsulate a wide variety of a layer 3 protocols as well as broadcast and multicast messages
-- To get the flexibility of GRE with the SECURITY of IPSec, “GRE over IPSec” can be used
+- To get the flexibility of GRE with the security of IPSec, “GRE over IPSec” can be used
-- The original packet will be encapsulated by a GRE header and a new IP header, and then the GRE packet will be encrypted and encapsulated within an IPSec VPN header and a NEW IP header
+- The original packet will be encapsulated by a GRE header and a new IP header, and then the GRE packet will be encrypted and encapsulated within an IPSec VPN header and a new IP header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09c7da0c-debe-453e-822c-b97c0b8658ef)